Fingal County Council: Administrative area

 The county of Fingal covers an area of 456 km2 and has 88 km of coastline stretching from Sutton in the south to Balbriggan in the north.
 It is drained by the Delvin River along its northern boundary, the Ballyboghil River and the Broadmeadow River and its major tributary, the Ward in the centre, and the Tolka and Santry rivers to the south.
 The River Liffey forms its southern border with South Dublin.
 There are three large protected estuaries and salt marsh habitats, with thirteen major beaches.
 Howth Head and the Liffey Valley are covered by Special Area Amenity Orders.

+Regional Assembly

+Fingal County Council has three representatives on the Eastern and Midland Regional Assembly who are part of the Dublin Strategic Planning Area Committee.

+Elections

+Members of Fingal County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).

+The figures for Solidarity (named the Anti-Austerity Alliance 2014 to 2017) include the figures for the Socialist Party, founded in 1996.

 Local electoral areas

-Fingal County Council has 40 seats, divided into the following seven local electoral areas, defined by electoral divisions.
+Fingal is divided into the seven local electoral areas.
+These are defined by electoral divisions which were defined in 1986, with minor amendments in 1994.